rezonant/razmin/README.md

 The test suite is comprised of a set of "sanity tests" which are not dependent on Razmin, and an extended test suite which does depend on Razmin.
 The sanity tests are where core assumptions are tested, and the extended test suite tests everything else.

+## License

+This software is provided under the terms of the MIT License.
+See `LICENSE` for details.

 ## Authors